 Child Support

-Enter the sum of all child support payments your parents received.
-Do not include information about any child support payments your parents made.
+Enter the total amount of child support payments your parent(s) received in 2025.
+Do not include any payments your parents made.
+Enter “0” if none was received.

 Alimony or Spousal Support

-Enter the total alimony or spousal support your parents received.
-Do not include information about any spousal support payments they made.
+Enter the total amount of alimony or spousal support your parent(s) received in 2025.
+Do not include payments your parent(s) made.

 Income or Financial Support Received From Other Sources

-Enter the total amount of income or other financial support that your parents received last year that you have not reported in the previous sections (e.g., stimulus checks, veterans benefits, or an inheritance).
+Enter the total amount of other income or financial support your parent(s) received in 2025 that has not been reported in the previous sections (e.g., stimulus checks, veterans’ benefits, inheritance).